-During the recent semiannual period, the OIG issued three reports and two memoranda which contained 23 recommendations based on evaluations performed by OIG personnel.
-One recommendation was related to systems deficiencies at the NEA, which was cleared during this reporting period.
-Four recommendations related to NEA grantees were also cleared during this reporting period.
-Corrective actions for the 18 recommendations in the remaining two reports to NEA grantees are in process.
+During the recent semiannual period, NEA OIG issued three reports which contained twelve recommendations based on audits and evaluations performed by OIG personnel.
+One report, to an NEA grantee, contained four recommendations which remain open.
+Two reports to NEA relating to grantees contained eight recommendations, all of which were implemented during this reporting period.